Venezuelan bolívar: 2016–17

-Maduro has announced that after the currency redenomination has carried out on 20 August 2018, these old denominations with a face value of 1,000 hard bolívares or higher will circulate in parallel with the new series of sovereign bolívar notes and will continue to be used for a limited time.
+Maduro announced that after the currency redenomination was carried out on 20 August 2018, these old denominations with a face value of 1,000 hard bolívares or higher would circulate in parallel with the new series of sovereign bolívar notes for a limited time.
 Banknotes with a face value below BsF.
 1,000 were withdrawn from circulation and ceased to be legal tender on 20 August 2018.
-They have to be deposited in local banks.
+They had to be deposited in local banks.

 2018

-By May 2018, the hard bolívar's banknotes represented very little value and they had become in short supply.
+By May 2018, the hard bolívar's banknotes represented very little value and they had become in short supply, causing bolívares in cash to be valued at a premium relative to their face value.
 Weighing scales could no longer convert mass to price and receipts could no longer fit the numbers on their paper.

 In June 2018, seven months after its release, the value of the Bs.F 100,000 note (largest denomination), had its value reduced by 98%, from US$2.42 (in November 2017) to US$0.05, as a result of increasing hyperinflation.

 The lower denomination hard bolívar banknotes (up to Bs.F 500) were demonetized on 20 August 2018; with the introduction of the sovereign bolívar.
 Higher denominations (Bs.F 1,000 and above) remained legal tender during a transition period.
 On 30 November 2018, it was announced that the remaining denominations of the old currency will be withdrawn from circulation and cease to be legal tender on 5 December 2018.